 And Claire has established herself as a leader in the fight to protect Medicare - opposing attempts to privatize the program and transform it into a voucher system, while using her oversight work to successfully target waste, fraud, and abuse that endanger the program's benefits to seniors.

 "Millions of our citizens do not now have a full measure of opportunity to achieve and to enjoy good health.
 Millions do not now have protection or security against the economic effects of sickness.
 And the time has now arrived for action to help them attain that opportunity and to help them get that protection." --Harry Truman, 1945

 - In the eight years prior, health insurance premiums had grown four times faster than wages.

-- In 2007 62% of bankruptcies were tied to medical debt.
+- In 2007 62 percent of bankruptcies were tied to medical debt.

-• Nearly 750,000 Missourians do not have health insurance.
+- Nearly 750,000 Missourians did not have health insurance.

-The status quo was unsustainable and jeopardized the health of our citizens and the health of our economy.
-That is why Claire supported the Affordable Care Act (ACA), which put into place reforms that are strengthening the quality of care in the United States and taming the out of control increases in the costs of medical care that have been common over the past decade.
+Claire argued that the status quo was unsustainable and jeopardized the health of Missouri's citizens and the health of our economy.
+She supported the Affordable Care Act (ACA), which put into place reforms that are strengthening the quality of care in the United States and taming the out-of-control increases in the costs of medical care that have been common over the past decade.

 Passage of the law was supported by the American Medical Association, the American Hospital Association, the American Cancer Society, AARP, the Consumer's Union (Consumer's Report), and the Catholic Health Association.